marvindanig/doccoli/README.md

 bundle exec rake db:migrate doccoli:install_guides
 ```

+All set!

-All set!, you can (re)start your Rails application and browse to `/docs` path to view your shiny new documentation system.
+Now you can (re)start your Rails application and browse to `/docs` path to view your shiny new documentation system.

 ## Contributing